Post Reply Post Thread

 Automatically start & monitor the lx Zone

 You can auto-start your Linux Zone when your Solaris box boots.
-When working through the zonecfg commands, above, add
+When I get my configuration perfected I’ll update this section.

 Automatically monitor host hardware

-As mentioned above, Solaris has fault-monitoring tools that currently support AMD hardware.
+As mentioned above, Solaris has fault-monitoring tools that currently supports AMD and Intel Xenon hardware.
 I’ll update this tutorial as soon as something fails (or I make something fail) and I’m sure it all works the way I think it should.
-For now I'm just using simple cron jobs.
+Really, in two plus years nothing’s failed yet so I don’t have anything to report.

 9) How to get more help